 Two-factor Authentication

-Two-factor authentication (2FA) adds a time-based one-time code on top of your password.
-After a successful password sign-in, Conduit prompts for a 6-digit code from your authenticator app (Google Authenticator, Authy, 1Password, etc.) before granting access.
+Two-factor authentication (2FA) adds a time-based one-time code to your password.
+After a successful password sign-in, Conduit asks for a 6-digit code from your authenticator app before it grants access.
+Google Authenticator, Authy and 1Password are examples of such an app.

 Enable 2FA